 Hungary, a land-locked country in Central Europe, is one of the oldest European nations.
 Once part of the Celtic world, then the Romans and ultimately the Huns who gave their name to Hungary.
 This is the land that produced ballpoint pen, the Rubik’s cube, and 13 Nobel Laureates.
 So wondering how it feels like living in Hungary, then hope this article will help.
 As through this article we will give you an insight into how it is living in Hungary.
 So without any further delays, let’s begin.

-The panoramic Danube River runs from north to south of the entire country.
-Hungary is also famed for myriad things including Herend Porcelain, mysterious caves, magnificent churches, quaint towns, beautiful freshwater lakes, Tokaj vineyards, and sophisticated food.
+The scenic Danube River runs from north to south of the entire country.
+Hungary is also famed for myriad things including Herend Porcelain, mysterious caves, magnificent churches, offbeat towns, beautiful freshwater lakes, Tokaj vineyards, and refined food.

 Capital: Budapest Currency: Forint – HUF Population: 9,725,000 Number of Universities: 67

 Did you know that there are more than a thousand natural hot springs in the country?

 Budapest alone has 118 hot springs.
 Hungary has one of the most famed thermal spring cultures in Europe.
 The country has about 1,500 spas, usually built on the lines of Roman, Greek, and Turkish architecture.

 Although it is one of the small European countries, it has a long tradition of higher education.
 Some of the science fields that higher education in Hungary is known for are medicine and dentistry.
 In addition, Hungarian Universities have seen a sharp rise in the number of international students in recent times.
 Most students come from European countries (64%), Asia (23%) and even from Africa (7%).
 And from some more countries like Germany, Slovakia, Romania, Serbia, and China.

 - Debrecen – Second Largest City of Hungary

 - Szeged – City of Sunshine & Cultural Hub of Hungary